YakoubFer23/OuedScrape/README.md

 # Work in Progress
+# Usage
-# Link hardcoded, just run: python3 scrape.py
+python3 scrape.py (Link hardcoded)
+# About
+Just a simple script to catch the latest jobs in the Algerian advertisement wesbsite ouedkniss.com, it works with every advertisement section.